 One Important Suggestion

 The one thing I would recommend when it comes to groups and forums is to have *some* knowledge before you start asking questions.
 Logging on and saying, “It’s my first time at WDW, what do I need to know?” is way too much to cover in a reply, and chances are not many people, if any at all, will answer.
-The same goes for writing one post with ten questions about ten different topics – it’s just too much for readers to digest, even if they’re some of the kindest and helpful people in the world.
-After you’ve done some research (seriously, check out those books that I mentioned at the top of the post), write separate posts for each question – one for how to narrow down which hotel to stay at, one about FastPass+, one about Disney’s Magical Express, one about how strict height requirements are, etc. Chances are you’ll get much better feedback to help you plan your trip.
+Or a bajillion people will, and you’ll be even more overwhelmed.
+The same goes for writing one post with ten questions about ten different topics – it’s just too much for readers and the author of the post to digest, even if they’re some of the kindest and helpful people in the world.
+After you’ve done some research (seriously, check out those books that I mentioned at the top of the post), write separate posts for each question – one for how to narrow down which hotel to stay at, one about restaurants, one about transportation, one about how strict height requirements are, etc. Chances are you’ll get much better feedback to help you plan your trip.

 WDW is a huge place, and it takes a lot of research to understand the complex so you can really make the most of your time there.
 Between doing your homework with books, websites, forums and friends and family who can give you advice, you should do fine!